 Selected enlisted personnel volunteer for a three-year tour with the squadron.
 Though every team member brings skills in a distinct job specialty, each is expected to work beyond that specialty, contributing to the overall effectiveness of the Blue Angels.
 The squadron consists of seven distinct departments, jointly responsible for guaranteeing command readiness.
 A tribute to this dedicated team is the fact that the Blue Angels have never canceled an air show due to a maintenance problem.

-Command Master Chief (AW/SW) Christopher Zeigler is a native of West Monroe, Louisiana, and graduated from Carroll High School in 1991.
-He enlisted in the U.S. Navy in September 1994 and completed basic training at Recruit Training Command, Great Lakes, Illinois...FULL BIO
+Master Chief Avionics Technician (AW/SW) Hector Viramontes is a native of Pico Rivera, California.
+He graduated from El Rancho High School in 1995.
+He enlisted in the U.S. Navy in November 1995, where he completed Basic Training and Airman Apprenticeship Training at...FULL BIO

 The squadron's senior enlisted Navy and Marine Corps personnel ensure day-to-day operations while providing key leadership, guidance, and training to enlisted personnel in the areas of maintenance, logistics, public affairs, and administration.

 The all-Marine flight crew assigned to the squadron's Lockheed-Martin C-130 J Super Hercules is responsible for transporting road-crew personnel, supplies, and equipment to and from each show site throughout the season.

 The Fat Albert Maintenance work center maintains the airframe, life support, engine, hydraulic and avionics systems of the Blue Angels C-130 J Super Hercules aircraft, Fat Albert.

 The Crew Coordinators are selected from the team after their first year and can be E-6 personnel in any rate.
 They are responsible for the overall training of the maintenance and support team on all the squadron procedures, and they coordinate ground operations necessary to facilitate a Blue Angels performance.